Morphic-Void/TheVoidEngine/README.md

 In this case, the cost is accepted deliberately.
 The engine exists because the control, the constraints, the game idea, the engineering practice, and the long-term infrastructure are all part of the same project.

-This project is therefore not an argument against existing engines.
-It is an argument for knowing what problem you are actually solving.

 Most games need a finished game more than they need a new engine.